Mobile Billing UX.UI Design

 πŸ‘Š Project challenge

-The biggest challenge was navigating a complex product ecosystem while collaborating with diverse stakeholders and understanding a new business model.
-I learned the importance of asking targeted questions, adapting my communication to different team languages, and aligning design decisions with product and business priorities.
+The biggest challenge was navigating a complex product ecosystem while collaborating with diverse stakeholders (engineering, product, sales, design, leadership) and understanding a new business model.
+I addressed this by asking targeted questions, adapting to different team languages, and aligning design decisions with business and product goals.
+I proactively led efficient workshop meetings, structuring the right questions to get clear answers and make the best use of time.

 πŸ“ What I learned

-This project strengthened my ability to design across systems, translate desktop workflows to mobile, and balance accessibility within industrial environments.
+Designing for the shop floor taught me that context beats convention.
+Gloved hands, bright light, and constant movement reshape every standard mobile pattern.
+This project strengthened my ability to design across systems, translate desktop workflows to mobile, and balance usability within industrial environments.

 πŸ‘‰ If I had more time

-I would expand testing with a broader set of estimators for quantitative insights, conduct targeted A/B tests for feature preferences, and deepen accessibility refinements to align with WCAG standards for future release.
+I would expand testing with a broader set of estimators for quantitative insights, run targeted A/B tests for feature preferences, and deepen accessibility refinements to align with WCAG standards for future release.